moby/moby/docs/sources/installation/mac.md

 ## Start the Boot2Docker Application

-To run `docker` containers, you first start the `boot2docker` VM and then issue `docker` commands to create, load, and manage containers.
+To run a Docker container, you first start the `boot2docker` VM and then issue `docker` commands to create, load, and manage containers.
 You can launch `boot2docker` from your Applications folder or from the command line.

 > **NOTE**: Boot2Docker is designed as a development tool.
 You should not use
->  it for any kind of production workloads.
+>  it in production environments.

 ### From the Applications folder